kitkiti/kitkiti/README.md

 - 👋 Hi, I’m @kitkiti
-- 👀 I’m interested in competitve programming with C++
+- 👀 I’m interested in competitve programming with C++ and Kaggle projects with Python
 - 🌱 I’m currently learning Python

 <!---